![]() |

 R. Expo, who trade under the brand name Song of India, have a strong presence in America for their perfumed incense, particularly for their Temple Aroma, with its evocative name.
 They also do decent everyday masala such as this Moksha Bliss.
 This is part of a series which includes Samsara and Bodhi Sutra, all of which involve Buddhist mantras.
 The manta on this one is Nianfo, "Namo Amitabha Buddha", used to overcome negative energy or vibes.

 The sticks consists of a fragrant, semi-soft charcoal paste, beautifully and skilfully hand-rolled around a machine rounded bamboo splint, dyed green.
 The stick has been rolled in a fragrant finishing powder or melnoorva.
-The scent on the stick is woody (sweet, creamy sandalwood) and floral (jasmine, rose petal, magnolia), with some acidity suggesting an "agarbatti oil", which is usually diethyl phthalate (DEP), has been used as well as or instead of essential oils.
+The scent on the stick is woody (sweet, creamy sandalwood) and floral (jasmine, rose petal, magnolia), with some acidity suggesting an "agarbatti oil", which is usually diethyl phthalate (DEP), has been used.
 It is a pleasant scent - warm, inviting, seductive; neither particularly feminine or masculine.
 It offers a wide appeal.

 The stick burns well - evenly and consistently, producing a modest amount of smoke though plenty of gentle aroma.
 The scent informs the room and beyond with a creamy sandalwood touched with floral peaks, and a suggestion of a musk base.
 It is an appealing and professional scent that it would be difficult to imagine anyone disliking, though possibly some may find it lacking in adventure.
 I like it, a lot; I have burned quite a few of these sticks - it's currently my go to incense.
 An easy, attractive burn, with a scent that lingers into next week.
 Comforting, relaxing, sensual, with a modest sense of playfulness and a hint of uplifting joy.
 I feel calm, relaxed and happy while burning this.
 Nice one.